-Applications accepted every 2 months.
+Applications reviewed every 2 months.
 Visit the ICTR Voucher Program for more information.

 The ICTR Voucher Program awards vouchers (micro-grants) to enable preliminary work and generation of pilot data on clinical and translational research projects and to defray the cost of services offered by the CIBR, GCRC, BIORESCO, NORC, UMMC IDS and routine lab tests (e.g., chemistry, CBC), and for some community-engaged research expenses.
-UMB faculty with IRB-approved ATIP grants, K awards, or other federally-funded or extramural, peer-reviewed grants may be eligible for up to $10,000 in Voucher support.
-Non-funded projects may be eligible for Voucher support up to $5,000.
+UMB faculty with IRB-approved ATIP grants, K awards, or other federally-funded or extramural, peer-reviewed grants may be eligible for up to $10,000 in Voucher support to help defray the costs of these services.
+Non-funded projects generating preliminary data for future grant submissions may be eligible for Voucher support up to $5,000.